sameagol/Neo_One/Documentation/Notes/Talking Points.md

 - [x] Try APOC data insert https://gist.github.com/jexp/caeb53acfe8a649fecade4417fb8876a
 - [ ] Try dictionary data insert
 - [x] Try to get meta using APOC
+- [ ] Try using meta to do something within python